Counselling and support

 We can also offer you referrals to other support or medical services, including referrals for abortion, and give you information about abortion procedures, adoption processes, or parenting resources.

-We run a financial assistance program to help women experiencing disadvantage to access abortion.
+We run a financial assistance program to help women and pregnant people experiencing disadvantage to access contraception and abortion.
 If you are in Queensland and having trouble coming up with the funds you need to pay for a termination or long acting contraception, please contact us.
 We cannot provide you with the entirety of the procedure or travel costs, but we may be able to offer you a small donation or a no interest loan, and help you source assistance from other places as well.

 As part of our work to empower individuals and communities, we offer comprehensive training and professional development opportunities in pregnancy options and reproductive health.
 This training is available for health and community professionals and can be tailored to your organisation or sector where possible.